 The Ghana Universities Staff Superannuation Scheme (GUSSS) of the University covers teachers (lecturers and professors), research fellows, administrative, library and professional staff of the public universities.
 The GUSSS scheme was first revised and re-established on January 1, 1976 and since then has undergone several reforms.
 At the reporting date each public university operated its own version of the GUSSS.
-The GUSSS scheme provides for old- age pension, death benefits and benefits on dismissal or vacation of post.
+The GUSSS scheme provides for old-age pension, death benefits and benefits on dismissal or vacation of post.
 Under the enhanced GUSSS, members are eligible for old-age pension benefits if they have attained a minimum age of 55 (voluntary retirement); however, there is a compulsory retirement at age 60, provided they have contributed into the scheme for a minimum period of 15 years (180 months).
 Members contribute into the GUSSS monthly at a rate of 25% of basic salary whereas the Employer contributes 13% in respect of each member.

-All retirements are effected on July 31 of the year of retirement.
-The GUSSS provides for an optional lump sum gratuity settlement plus a residual pension; the lump sum gratuity is equal to a quarter ( $\frac{1}{4}$ ) of the full pension multiplied by twenty.
-The residual pension of three forth ( $\frac{3}{4}$ ) of the full pension is paid for the life of the member, with a twenty (20) year guaranteed period.
-The full pension is calculated as one fortieth ( $\frac{1}{40}$ ) for each year of contribution, subject to a maximum of 40 years times the terminal salary.
-Currently, the scheme has 1462 members and is managed by the Finance Office at the KNUST under the control of a Management Board.
+All retirements are currently effected on December 31 of the year of retirement.
+The GUSSS provides for an optional lump sum gratuity settlement plus a residual pension; the lump sum gratuity is equal to a quarter (1⁄4) of the full pension multiplied by twenty.
+The residual pension of three forth (3⁄4) of the full pension is paid for the life of the member, with a twenty (20) year guaranteed period.
+The full pension is calculated as one fortieth (1/40) for each year of contribution, subject to a maximum of 40 years times the terminal salary.
+Currently, the scheme has One Thousand and Sixty-Three (1,063) members and is managed by the Finance Office at the KNUST under the control of a Management Board.